-Content Standard: The learner applies knowledge of co-ordinate geometry to solve real life problems.
+Content Standard: The learner applies knowledge of coordinate geometry.

 Performance Standard: The learner should be able to formulate real-life problems involving linear equations and co-ordinate geometry to solve problems.

 Graphs a system of linear equations in two variables.